fastapi/fastapi/docs/en/docs/deployment/deta.md

 ## Login with the CLI

-Now login to Deta from the CLI with.
+Now login to Deta from the CLI with:

-This will open a web browser and authenticate automatically.

 <div class="termy">